-Our Compensation Committee is currently comprised of Mr. James Ledwith, Ms. Swenson and Mr. Pons, all of whom are independent directors under the Code and the rules of The NASDAQ Stock Market LLC and the SEC.
+Our Compensation Committee is currently comprised of Mr. James Ledwith, Ms. Swenson and Mr. Karp (who was appointed to serve on the Compensation Committee after the resignation of Gen. Wakelin), all of whom are independent directors under the Code and the rules of The NASDAQ Stock Market LLC and the SEC.
 The Compensation Committee makes all compensation decisions for our executive officers, including grants of equity awards.
 The Compensation Committee believes that one of its key functions is to help ensure that our executives are fairly and reasonably compensated based upon their performance and contribution to the Company's growth and profitability, and it seeks to make compensation decisions that support our compensation philosophy and objectives.
 The agenda for meetings of the Compensation Committee is determined by its Chairman, with the assistance of our Chief Financial Officer, who has responsibility for human resources and compensation matters for non-executive employees of the Company.